Bloom syndrome: Presentation

 The most prominent feature of Bloom syndrome is proportional small size.
 The small size is apparent in utero.
 At birth, neonates exhibit rostral to caudal lengths, head circumferences, and birth weights that are typically below the third percentile.

-The second most commonly noted feature is a rash on the face that develops early in life as a result of sun exposure.
+The second most commonly noted feature is a rash on the face that develops early in life due to sun exposure.
 The facial rash appears most prominently on the cheeks, nose, and around the lips.
-It is described as erythematous, that is red and inflamed, and telangiectatic, that is characterized by dilated blood vessels at the skin's surface.
+It is described as erythematous, which is red and inflamed, and telangiectatic, which is characterized by dilated blood vessels at the skin's surface.
 The rash commonly also affects the backs of the hands and neck, and it can develop on any other sun-exposed areas of the skin.
 The rash is variably expressed, being present in a majority but not all persons with Bloom syndrome, and it is on average less severe in females than in males.
 Moreover, the sun sensitivity can resolve in adulthood.
 There are other dermatologic changes, including hypo-pigmented and hyper-pigmented areas, cafe-au-lait spots, and telangiectasias, which can appear on the face and on the ocular surface.

 There is a characteristic facial appearance that includes a long, narrow face; prominent nose, cheeks, and ears; and micrognathism or undersized jaw.
 The voice is high-pitched and squeaky.

 There are a variety of other features that are commonly associated with Bloom syndrome.
 There is a moderate immune deficiency, characterized by deficiency in certain immunoglobulin classes and a generalized proliferative defect of B and T cells.
 The immune deficiency is thought to be the cause of recurrent pneumonia and middle ear infections in persons with the syndrome.
 Infants can exhibit frequent gastrointestinal upsets, with reflux, vomiting, and diarrhea, and there is a remarkable lack in interest in food.
 There are endocrine disturbances, particularly abnormalities of carbohydrate metabolism, insulin resistance and susceptibility to type 2 diabetes, dyslipidemia, and compensated hypothyroidism.
 Persons with Bloom syndrome exhibit a paucity of subcutaneous fat.
 There is reduced fertility, characterized by a failure in males to produce sperm (azoospermia) and premature cessation of menses (premature menopause) in females.
 Despite these reductions, several women with Bloom syndrome have had children, and there is a single report of a male with Bloom syndrome bearing children.